 Best Practices For A Responsive Website

 A responsive website is offered a lot of benefits over traditional websites.
 For instance, it has a flexible and fluid layout that enables it to adjust according to the device screen.
-This helps the business ensure a good user experience.
+So it’s better to hire a software development team, as this helps the business ensure a good user experience.

 Furthermore, as more and more users use smartphones and access the internet, search engines prioritize mobile-friendly websites.